Fellsmarch/DoW-Troop-Counters/readme.md

 - `loggingOverwrite` - whether or not the logging file should be overwritten (write-mode), or appended to (append-mode)
 - `logFile` - the file to save logs to
 - `data` files - where each data file should be saved to
 - `troops` - an object mapping race names to input directories for those races.
-These must be present for the program to run, so remove unwanted races from the config file
+These must be present for DoW Troop Counters to run, so remove unwanted races from the config file

 # Inputs
-This program may have issues pointing to directories with with full stops ('.') in the name, use with caution.
+DoW Troop Counters may have issues pointing to directories with with full stops ('.') in the name, use with caution.
 I personally play Salcol's patch for Ultimate Apocalypse, so I have all the input files generated for `Salcol's 1.23`, you can download them [here](https://drive.google.com/file/d/1vnw8au0XT5l06UgcQaeJhyiR5mP7DUjm/view?usp=sharing) if you want.

 ## Weapon DPS file
 `corsixWeaponDPS` in the config file, this file lists every weapon and it's DPS against every armour type.
 This method to generate this file is by using [Corsix's Mod Studio](http://modstudio.corsix.org/).